stanleychg/Sublime_Double-Click_Bracket/README.md

 Highlight contents within brackets with one key and two clicks.

--Tested for Mac OS
+- Tested for Mac OS
--Tested for Sublime Text 2
+- Tested for Sublime Text 2

 Installation (Mac Os)
 ---------------------